mejjjor/erik-aouizerate/content/en/project/DataGraph.md

 images = ["img/projects/dataGraph.png","img/projects/dataGraph_2.png"]

 +++
-I have built an interactive CV to allow my future coworkers to navigate and visualise my skills in a simple and concise way.
+I have built an interactive CV to allow my future coworkers to navigate and visualize my skills in a simple and concise way.
 Information can be filtered by date and by theme.

 Three tools are available: